 Tunnel vision.
 Almost every plan I see has the same final prescription—clearcut to within the minimum required buffer of any blue line stream, followed by planting with loblolly pine on an 8’x10’ spacing.
 Industrial-style tree farming is an excellent investment that has its place in many forest management plans, but it is not suited for every landowner or every site.
 Do you want a world full of single species, low biodiversity forests with trees planted in rows?
 I know I don’t.
 Real forests don’t grow in rows.

 Most of the plans aren’t written by foresters.
 Just before writing this post, I checked the NC Forest Service’s website.
 In the counties within my work area, not one of the “rangers” was a forester.
-Sure, the district heads are foresters, but do you really think they make it out to walk each tract for which a plan is written?
+Sure, the district heads are foresters, but do you really think they make it out to inspect every tract for which a plan is written?
 In North Carolina, the label “forester” or “registered forester” can only legally be used by those individuals who’ve met educational, experience, and knowledge requirements sufficient to be licensed by the State Board of Registration for Foresters.
 To see if your county ranger is a registered forester, check the roster of North Carolina registered foresters here.
 More on North Carolina’s legal definition of a “forester” and “consulting forester” here.